Afghan school blast toll rises to 58, families bury victims | Law-Order

 Families of the victims blamed the Afghan government and Western powers for failing to put an end to violence and the ongoing war.
 Bodies were still being collected from morgues as the first burials were conducted in the west of the city.
 Some families were still searching for missing relatives on Sunday, gathering outside hospitals to read names posted on the walls, and checking morgues.

-"The entire night we carried bodies of young girls and boys to a graveyard and prayed for everyone wounded in the attack," said Mohammed Reza Ali, who has been helping families of the victims at a private hospital.
-"Why not just kill all of us to put and end to this war?" he said.
+"The entire night we carried bodies of young girls and boys to a graveyard and prayed for every one wounded in the attack," said Mohammed Reza Ali, who has been helping families of the victims at a private hospital.
+"Why not just kill all of us to put an end to this war?" he said.

+Conflict is still raging in Afghanistan, with security forces locked in daily combat with the Taliban who have waged war to overthrow the foreign-backed government since they were ousted from power in Kabul in 2001.
+Although the United States did not meet the May 1 withdrawal deadline agreed in talks with the Taliban last year, its pull-out has begun, with President Joe Biden announcing all troops will be out by Sept.
+11.

-The violence comes a week after remaining U.S. and NATO troops began exiting Afghanistan, with a mission to complete the drawdown by September 11, which will mark the end of America's longest war.
-But the foreign troop withdrawal has led a surge in fighting between Afghan security forces and Taliban insurgents with both sides trying to retain control over strategic centres.
+But the foreign troop withdrawal has led to a surge in fighting between Afghan security forces and Taliban insurgents with both sides trying to retain control over strategic centers.
+Critics of the decision say the Islamist militants will try to return to power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)